bazelbuild/rules_scala/README.md

 )
 ```

-You may wish to have these rules loaded by default using bazel's prelude.
-You can add the above to the file `tools/build_rules/prelude_bazel` in your repo (don't forget to have a, possibly empty, BUILD file there) and then it will be automatically prepended to every BUILD file in the workspace.
+### Persistent workers

-To run with a persistent worker (much faster), you need to add
+To run with a persistent worker (much faster), add the following to
+your `.bazelrc` file:

 ```txt
 build --strategy=Scalac=worker
 build --worker_sandboxing
 ```

-to your command line, or to enable by default for building/testing add it to
-your `.bazelrc`.

 ## Coverage support

-It will produce several .dat files with results for your targets.

-You can also add more options to receive a combined coverage report:
+To produce a combined coverage report:

 ```txt
 bazel coverage \